xiaohan2012/daily-reading/week-plans/sep-25.md

 - extreme multi-label learning: faster prediction. can I borrow the idea from sparse local embedding paper

+- wrap edmonds' algorithm
+  - usable by rejected paper
 - experiment for rejected paper
+  - refer to previous experiment's measurements
     - prove that closure and delay-bfs is better
-    - design better measurements, refer to previous experiment
   - how come synthetic networks and real datasets give different result for the methods
+  - plug in the new edmonds' algorithm
   - experiment on more syntheitc graphs and real graphs
     - 4k nodes: http://snap.stanford.edu/data/egonets-Facebook.html
     - 1k: http://snap.stanford.edu/data/email-Eu-core.html